 He was also a renowned professor of the history of science at the University of Chicago, and he commanded equal respect in both his fields of scholarly pursuit.

 His collection was generously donated to the UC Santa Barbara Library in 2015 and is currently being processed and cataloged.
-Cylinder recordings are being cataloged and digitized through the UCSB Cylinder Audio Archive and 78rpm discs are being cataloged and added to UCSB Library Search.
+Cylinder recordings are being cataloged and digitized through the UCSB Cylinder Audio Archive and 78rpm discs are being cataloged and added to UC Library Search.
 Digital copies can be requested through a Special Collections Research Account.

 For a description of the collection, consult the finding guide in the Online Archive of California (OAC).